This article originally appeared on VICE Canada.

-The same Islamic State militant with Calgary roots who burned his passport in a propaganda video, threatened the White House in an exclusive Skype interview with Shane Smith, and claimed Canada wasn't immune to the same types of attacks appears to be alive and tweeting, spreading fresh messages promoting jihad in Syria and Iraq.
+The same Islamic State militant with Calgary roots who burned his passport in a propaganda video, threatened the White House in an exclusive Skype interview with VICE founder Shane Smith last year, and claimed Canada wasn't immune to the same types of attacks appears to be alive and tweeting, spreading fresh messages promoting jihad in Syria and Iraq.

-The same online account linked with Farah Mohammed Shirdon—a 22-year-old Calgary native who joined the Islamic State sometime in the last two years and is arguably Canada's most notorious ISIS fighter in Syria and Iraq—reappeared on Twitter only for the social media company to suspend the account yesterday.
+The same online account linked with Farah Mohammed Shirdon—a 22-year-old Calgary native who joined the Islamic State sometime in the last two years and is arguably Canada's most notorious Islamic State fighter in Syria and Iraq—reappeared on Twitter only for the social media company to suspend the account yesterday.

 According to him, Twitter admins booted him "five times" and didn't notify Usamah on why he was suspended.
 His response: "I'm not too big on Twitter anymore.
 Don't got the time."
 At the same time we exchanged messages, Usamah said he monitored my reporting from Russia in early March.

-When asked if he was in the so-called Islamic State in Iraq or Syria—in the past he claimed to be in Mosul and Raqqa, respectively—Usamah was evasive, claiming he could be in "Libya."
+When asked if he was in the so-called Islamic State—in the past he claimed to be in Mosul and Raqqa, respectively—Usamah was evasive, claiming he could be in "Libya."

-Whether that's true seems unlikely.
-While the Islamic State organization is proving to be a growing player in the country once ruled by dictator Muammar Gaddafi, Usamah has often been a playful character online, once telling me in a message that "I'm an actor homie."
+It's not clear whether that's true.
+While the Islamic State is proving to be a growing player in the country once ruled by dictator Muammar Gaddafi, Usamah has often been a playful character online, once telling me in a message that "I'm an actor homie."

-On a Twitter profile linked to his online persona as the "Muhajir Sumalee" (indeed, the same suspended profile promoted his KIK and Surespot messaging profiles), Usamah mentions being in Raqqa—the veritable capital of ISIS in territorial Syria.
+On a Twitter profile linked to his online persona as the "Muhajir Sumalee" (the same suspended profile promoted his Kik and Surespot messaging profiles), Usamah mentions being in Raqqa—the center of Islamic State activity in Syria.

 While VICE Canada was unable to independently verify Usamah's identity, Canada's respective federal law enforcement and intelligence agency both said they wouldn't talk about him.